The official blog of the Lung Institute.

 - Lung Reduction or Transplant – In more severe cases, a lung reduction or transplant might be an option.
 However, not everyone is eligible because the surgery is hard on the body.
 A person needs to be in good physical condition, have no other life-threatening illnesses and be willing to undergo subsequent medical treatment to be considered for a lung transplant.
 Another thing to keep in mind is the prognosis for a lung transplant.
 The five-year survival rate is roughly 50 percent.

-If you or a loved one suffers from pulmonary fibrosis or idiopathic pulmonary fibrosis and would like to learn more about stem cell therapy as a treatment option, please contact us today.
+If you or a loved one suffers from pulmonary fibrosis or idiopathic pulmonary fibrosis and would like to learn more about cellular therapy as a treatment option, please contact us today.
 Our patient coordinators will be happy to guide you through the process and answer any questions that you might have.